Ricky Allen Helling

 One-time 20-game winner

-Helling was a Texas first round draft pick in the 1992 amateur draft, and was traded to the Florida Marlins for John Burkett during their initial A.L.
-West title-winning season in 1996.
+Helling was with Team USA when they got the Bronze at the 1991 Pan American Games.
+He was a Texas first round draft pick in the 1992 amateur draft, and was traded to the Florida Marlins for John Burkett during their initial AL West title-winning season in 1996.
 A year later, the Rangers re-acquired Helling for Ed Vosberg.
 Rick went 20-7 with a 4.41 ERA for the Rangers in 1998 and was a leader on the team which won its second divisional title.
 Texas won it again in 1999.
 Helling was 13-11 with a 4.84 ERA that season.
 During the next two years he won 28 games, then became a free agent.
-He pitched for the 2002 Arizona Diamondbacks, winning 10 games as that team also won a division title.
+He pitched for the Arizona Diamondbacks in 2002, winning 10 games as that team also won a division title.
 In 2003, he was with the Baltimore Orioles, but they released him in August.
 Signing with Florida, he was 1-0 with a 0.55 ERA in 11 relief outings and made 4 appearances in the playoffs.
-The Marlins won the World Series that year, with Helling's former Rangers' teammate, Ivan Rodriguez also on the team.
+The Marlins won the World Series that year, with Helling's former Rangers teammate Ivan Rodriguez also on the team.
 A later stop for Rick was with the Milwaukee Brewers and he ended his career with 93 wins, 81 losses and a 4.68 ERA.

-On August 13, 1996, Helling threw a perfect game for the Rangers AAA team, right before being traded to Florida, but the trade had been agreed upon prior to the feat.
+On August 13, 1996, Helling threw a perfect game for the Rangers' AAA team, the Oklahoma City 89ers, right before being traded to Florida, but the trade had been agreed upon prior to the feat.
 In 2004, while in AAA, Helling's left arm was impaled by a piece of a broken bat.

 - AL Wins Leader (1998)